raspberrypilearning/sweet-scroll/en/step_2.md

 title: I'm using an offline editor
 ---

 Download the Sweet scroll starter files from dojo.soy link and open them in your editor.
-For help writing HTML and CSS offline visit: [https://codeclubprojects.org/en-GB/resources/webdev-working-offline/](https://codeclubprojects.org/en-GB/resources/webdev-working-offline/)
+For help writing HTML and CSS offline visit: [https://codeclubprojects.org/en-GB/resources/webdev-working-offline/](https://codeclubprojects.org/en-GB/resources/webdev-working-offline/){:target="_blank"}

 --- /collapse ---

 --- /task ---

- You should see some pieces of content in div elements, in the HTML file.
+In the `index.html` file you will see some pieces of content in div elements.

 The empty divs are assigned background images in the CSS file using the property ```background-image```.

 --- task ---

 Let's add another div with an image of some kitchen equipment.

 Add a ```div``` element to the bottom of your page (keep it inside the ```<html>``` tags) and use a helpful class name, e.g., ```.kitchen-equipment```.

 --- /task ---